Minimalist Design Complete Guide

 On the opposite end of the spectrum, overusing whitespace makes using your site nearly unusable to visitors.
 You see, Google’s use of whitespace highlights how they want you to use the site: type something in the box.

-Do: Use Appropriately Awesome Fonts
+Dos of the Minimalist Design Guide: Use Appropriately Awesome Fonts

 One thing that pretty much all minimalist design relies on is the effective use of fonts.
 Picking the right typeface for your site is how you show your personality and that of your product or company.

 Look at Squarespace for instance.
 You know exactly what to expect out of their company by simply looking at the signup form and the fonts used.
-Clean, simple, and clear.
+Clean, simple, and straightforward.
 It exudes the sleekness they advertise, primarily through the font they chose.
-(Because that’s really the only design element you can see here.)
+(Because that’s the only design element you can see here.)

-And the folks at Folks are going for a folksy feel, so they definitely found a font that feels fine.
+And the folks at Folks are going for a folksy feel, so they found a font that feels fine.
 Their audience is apparent, as is their take on their products.
 And it isn’t explicitly stated.

 Don’t use INAPPROPRIATELY Awesome Fonts